octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ## Invoke

-Once the smart contract has been deployed on the blockchain (contract-origination operation baked into a block), it is possible to invoke an entry point of the smart contract using the command line.
+Once the smart contract has been deployed on the blockchain (contract-origination operation baked into a block), it is possible to invoke an entry point for the smart contract using the command line.

 Here is the syntax of the tezos command line to invoke a smart contract: